 How to Decorate around a TV

-I found this home over at Decor Dots and I have to say I’m smitten.
-It’s a PERFECT example of how to decorate above a TV.
-The negative space and asymmetrical gallery layout around the TC make the TV NOT feel like the star of the show.
+I found this home over at Decor Dots and I have to say I'm smitten.
+It's a PERFECT example of how to decorate above a TV.
+The negative space and asymmetrical gallery layout around the TV make it NOT feel like the star of the show.
 Too often, we think we need to frame the TV with a gallery wall but the gallery wall just goes around the TV instead of incorporating it into the overall feel.
+The under the TV shelf styling is also well done.
+It's the perfect messy look without being overwhelming because of the neutral colors.

 Another gallery wall that I feel is done well is this space that I found on Lonny.
 The gallery wall feels intentional; placed on the wall behind the TV with the TV sitting on the console.
 I think a BIG key to this is the art and frames that float behind the TV.
-Yes, you miss being able to see a tiny bit of the art, but it’s worth it for the full effect.
-This might be my favorite example of how to decorate around at tv!
+Yes, you miss being able to see a tiny bit of the art, but it's worth it for the full effect.
+This might be my favorite example of decorating around a wall mount TV, but look closely and you'll see that this TV isn't actually wall-mounted!
+Whether you are going to wall mount or not, this look could be pulled off the same way.

-Erin, from Francois et Moi, does an amazing job here providing visually interesting items around the tv that draw the eye.
-The stacks of books on the floor — aren’t they genius?
+Erin, from Francois et Moi, does an amazing job here providing visually interesting items and decorations around a TV that draws the eye.
+The great thing about her space is that she decorates downward, meaning that under the TV shelf gets most of the love.
+Plus, the stacks of books on the floor --- aren't they genius?

 Erin recently moved spaces and nailed it again with decorating around the TV.
 She added a DIY floating media shelf under the mounted TV with a chunky wood that helps balance out the visual weight of the TV.
 Then, she created symmetry around the TV by adding large art on one side and a chair to draw your eye on the other side.
 I feel like this example of how to decorate around the TV is great because it mimics some of the pieces that most of us have in our homes or could easily make (i.e. a large white canvas, branches, simple lamp, bowl of greenery, poofs, etc.)

-If you’ve ever consider painting your fireplace black, Cassie’s styling here will probably convince you!
+If you've ever considered painting your fireplace black, Cassie's styling here will probably convince you!
 Can you spot the TV?
-It’s barely noticeable.
+It's barely noticeable.

 Last but not least, Kelsey's styling from Left & Level.
 This styling and whole room vibe is probably the one that is most similar to my style.
 I love how simple the styling is around the TV, yet your eye gets drawn to the plants that flank the side of the media console.

-I don’t know if you noticed, but those mounted TVs all have something in common… they have the TV cords run behind the wall.
-This is a simple project to do and one that I’d highly recommend.
+I don't know if you noticed, but most of these mounted TVs all have something in common... they have the TV cords run behind the wall.
+This is a simple project to do and one that I'd highly recommend.

 Check out my tutorial for how to run TV cords behind the wall if you have cords dangling from your TV.